Winter Kept Us Warm: Filming

 Winter Kept Us Warm was the first feature film shot at the University of Toronto.
-There was difficulties with acquiring permission as there was no centralized system and Secter had to ask permission at every location he went to.
-A 5 page treatment outlining the story and listing the required locations was submitted to Douglas LePan, but rejected the request on 30 October 1964, citing its homoerotic elements.
+There were difficulties with acquiring permission as there was no centralized system and Secter had to ask permission at every location he went to.
+A 5-page treatment outlining the story and listing the required locations was submitted to Douglas LePan, but rejected the request on 30 October 1964, citing its homoerotic elements.

 Secter later stated that he was so inexperienced that he did not know until the first day of filming that the clapperboard was used to synch audio and was instead used to make sure everybody knew he was filming.
 On 22 November, a scene of Doug and Peter meeting in the library was shot for use in gaining financial support.
 Filming started at 3 pm and was planned to end at midnight, but lasted until 7 am.
 The next scene, which features Doug and Peter interacting in a dining room, was shot on 8 December and featured over 100 extras.

 Filming started without a script as Secter was pressed for time.
 He needed to be a student to use university locations and would be graduating the next year.
 No complete script was made for the film.
 John Clute and Ian Porter, who appeared in the cast party scene, wrote dialogue for the film.

 Most of the shots in the film were done in a single take.
 The scenes at the library were shot after it closed for the night and the scenes at the dining hall were filmed between mealtimes.
 Guerrilla filmmaking was used for the winter carnival scenes.
 The apartment of a cast member's sister was used for Sandra's house and the cast party took place in a basement flat rented by Secter.

 Secter obtained partially used film reels from other production companies as a way to cut costs.
 Bob Crone, the founder of Toronto film lab and post-production facility Film House, agreed to let the production run up a debt.
 This was the first production that Film House was involved with.
 1,200 ft of film negatives were lost and never found.